diazdc/diazdc-pfb2019/Pandas.md

 ## Types of data manipulated

+### Matrices

+A matrix is a two-dimensional data structure where numbers are arranged into rows and columns.
+Typically they will __only__ conatin floats or integers.

 ### Data frames

 A data frame is a table-like data structure which cotain mixed data types (strings, floats, integers, etc.)